Gardening is an incredibly popular hobby, and it has bubbled over into small garden spaces, like balconies, small patios, and porches.

 Direct sun exposure means that the sun is shining right on your balcony or patio.

-Get to know how many hours of direct sun your space gets, rather than the direction it faces, because things external to the balcony can affect sun exposure.
+Get to know how many hours of direct sun your space gets each day, rather than the direction it faces, because things external to the balcony can affect sun exposure.
 You can match the right plants with the location when you know this.

 Here’s a list of questions to ask about sun exposure: